-Additionally, these documents will be used at the beginning stages to help determine the value of your business, and they may be requested throughout the due diligence process.
+Additionally, these documents will be used at the beginning stages to help determine the value of your business, and a buyer may request them throughout the due diligence process.
 Here are a few key documents to gather as you prepare to sell your business:

 Types of documents